unibas-gravis/scalismo-tutorial/docs/tutorials/tutorial1.md

 implicit val rng = scalismo.utils.Random(42)
 ```

 The call to ```scalismo.initialize``` loads all the dependencies to native C++ libraries (such as e.g. [vtk](https://www.vtk.org) or [hdf5](https://www.hdf-group.org)).
-The second call, tells scalismo, which source
+The second call tells scalismo, which source
-of randomness it should be using and at the same time seeds the random number generator appropriately.
+of randomness to use and at the same time seeds the random number generator appropriately.

 Later on we would like to visualize the objects we create.
 This is done using [Scalismo-ui](https://github.com/unibas-gravis/scalismo-ui) - the visualization library accompanying scalismo.
 We can load an instance of the GUI, which we name here simply ```ui``` as follows: